ta4j/ta4j-wiki/Maven-notes.md

 ### Deploy a release

-1. Merge `develop` into `master` branch
-2. Adapt and Update CHANGELOG.md, README.md
+1. Adapt and Update CHANGELOG.md, README.md
-3. Commit
+2. Commit
-4. make sure you have GPG and a personal key (otherwise the maven-gpg-plugin fails with error 127)
+3. make sure you have GPG and a personal key (otherwise the maven-gpg-plugin fails with error 127)
-5. make sure you have added an personal ssh-key to your GitHub account (otherwise the maven-release-plugin will fail after prepare-commit)
+4. make sure you have added an personal ssh-key to your GitHub account (otherwise the maven-release-plugin will fail after prepare-commit)
-6. Release:
+5. Release:
     ```
     (check existing tags)
     mvn clean test